Created by Heather Yaxley PhD

 Thanks for stopping by.
-About me… I am passionate about public relations and professional career development.
+About me… I am passionate about reflective practice, sustainable learning and professional career development.

-Personally I’m a mad dog woman sharing my home with a beautiful, wilful and adorable Rhodesian Ridgeback and a young Jackahuahua who is very funny and definitely a morning boy.
-Both have found their forever home thanks to the wonderful people at Pound Puppy Animal Rescue in Poole.
-My other hobbies are reading (everything and anything), hypnotically watching the sea and the social sin of enjoying driving.
+Personally I’m a dog woman sharing my home with a very special Golden-Husky who loves to spin, and a gobby Jackahuahua who is very funny and definitely a morning boy.
+We all miss our a beautiful, wilful and adorable Rhodesian Ridgeback, who recently left us.
+My other hobbies are reading (everything and anything), and hypnotically watching the sea.
 I also collect historical and contemporary books about public relations.

 If you could take a few minutes to review this blog, you’ll note that I don’t feature guest posts or publish content marketing – so please don’t email me suggesting such features.
 Also, I object to having my posts republished without permission but really love comments and other engagement.

 Crafting my career